Not Your Grandmother's Cup of Tea by Laurie Bell for Capital Wine & Food , the newsletter of American Institute of Wine and Food

 All teas, whether they are white, green, oolong or black, come from one specific evergreen plant – Camellia sinensis, although there are several cultivars and subvarieties found around the world.
 This plant could grow to be thirty feet tall, but in order to constantly harvest the best leaves, the plant is kept pruned to a height of about three to five feet.
 Only the unopened leaf buds at the tip and the next few layers of upper leaves on each stem of the tea plant are plucked for processing.
 The first harvesting of the season is called the first flush.
 The next new growth (which can take from a week or two at lower altitudes to several weeks at higher altitudes) is called the second flush.

-To produce Chinese white and green teas, the leaves are spread out (preferably in the shade) to wither a bit, which reduces the moisture content and aids in rolling of the leaves.
+To produce Chinese green teas, the leaves are spread out (preferably in the shade) to wither a bit, which reduces the moisture content and aids in rolling of the leaves.
 They are not allowed to oxidize.
 Instead, the leaves are immediately pan fired, which means they are heated and dried.
 (Japanese green teas are steamed before heat drying.)
 White teas are made only from the unopened tea buds and sometimes the first layer of leaves, and may not even go through the withering stage.
 They are the least processed of all the teas.
 Green teas can be made from any part of the harvested flush.

 Oolong teas follow the same process but, after withering and rolling (which breaks the cells of the leaves enough to expose the inner leaf compounds to the air to start the oxidation process), they are allowed to partially oxidize.
 There are varying degrees of oxidation, from two to eighty percent, depending on the type of oolong being produced.
 Black teas are allowed to fully oxidize before drying which is what gives them their darker color.